maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 agreement on the next interesting event.

-Looking back at their history, he can see that that population is tied, with two pink interesting events and two turquoise interesting events.
+Looking back at their history, he can see no majority for any specific interesting event.
+The situation is tied, with two pink events and two turquoise events.

 Bob has to sort the events: pink and turquoise by some order that all knows